 Food, Beverage, and Lodging Licensing

 Contact Minnesota Department of Health for Licensing Jurisdiction regarding Food, Beverage, and Lodging (FBL) Licensing.
-Please use the map and/or licensing contacts in the link below to determine who will license your establishment.
+Please use the map to determine who will license your establishment.

 If you have had physical contact with a bat, call your healthcare provider.
 If you find a bat in your home, capture it.
 Wait until regular business hours to call the Minnesota Department of Health at 651-201-5414 for advice.

 Indoor Air Quality